 "From the above discussion, it is clear all alcohols and liquors

-.
+are not same.
 Some are intoxicants and some are not.
 Often, alcohol

 and liquor are used simply as a description.
 Therefore, Muslims